sabbya2011/brackettournament/README.md

-TournamentBracket Project is created to display a knock tournament progress.
+TournamentBracket Project is created to display a knockout tournament progress.

 Once a node is clicked it will progress to the next round.

-However once a certain competitor's challenger is selected it cannot be undone.
+However once a certain competitor's challenger is selected, it cannot be undone.

 Once the winner of the tournament is choosen there is no way to undo it.